marcomq/tauri-plugin-python/README.md

 This approach here with tauri-plugin-python is more lightweight and it is for you, if you
 - still want to write rust code
 - already have a tauri application and just need a specific python library
-- just want to simply support rare custom plugins
+- just want to simply support rare tauri plugins
 - want to embed python code directly in your javascript